George Selwyn (Bishop of New Zealand): Legacy

 After his death, Selwyn College, Cambridge was founded to honour his contributions and life.
-Several other smaller educational facilities were also established, including Selwyn College, Otago (1893), Selwyn College, Auckland (1956) Selwyn College Honiara, Solomon Islands (1971) and Selwyn houses at Kings School, Auckland, Wellesley College, Wellington and Wanganui Collegiate School in New Zealand.
+Several other smaller educational facilities were also established, including Selwyn College, Otago (1893), Selwyn College, Auckland (1956) Selwyn College Honiara, Solomon Islands (1971) and Selwyn houses at King's School and King's College in Auckland, Wellesley College, Wellington and Wanganui Collegiate School in New Zealand.
 Denstone College near Uttoxeter named one of its school houses Selwyn in his honour.

 The Selwyn Memorial Committee was founded in Spring 1878.

 The college's first Master, Arthur Lyttelton, was elected on 10 March 1879, the Archbishop of Canterbury Archibald Tait was invited to become Visitor on 28 June 1878, and the college's founders purchased a six-acre (24,000 m2) farm land site between Grange Road, West Road and Sidgwick Avenue on 3 November 1879 at a cost of £6,111 9s 7d and the building of Old Court, as it is now known, began in 1880.
 The foundation stone of the college was laid by Edward Herbert, 3rd Earl of Powis in a ceremony on 1 June 1881.
 A Charter of Incorporation was granted by Queen Victoria on 13 September 1882, and the west range of Old Court was ready for use by the college's official opening (with the Master's installation) on 10 October 1882.
 Selwyn's first 28 undergraduates joined the original Master and twelve other Fellows at the then Public Hostel of the university in 1882.
 It became an Approved Foundation of the university in 1926, and was granted full collegiate status on 14 March 1958.

 The college was founded with an explicitly Christian mission.
 Membership was initially restricted to baptised Christians.
 The foundation charter specified that the college should "make provision for those who intend to serve as missionaries overseas and... educate the sons of clergymen".
 The chapel was built in 1895 before the dining hall (in 1909), as it was deemed to be more important, and Chapel attendance was compulsory for students from the college's foundation until 1935.
 The college's coat of arms incorporates the arms of the Selwyn family impaled with a version of the arms of the Diocese of Lichfield.

 A portrait of the bishop by George Richmond belongs to St John's College, Cambridge.

 The Selwyn family owned a large tract of land in Kew, Surrey, and a road built on it, leading from Kew Gardens station to Kew Gardens, was named Lichfield Road after the bishop.

 Selwyn is honoured on the calendars of the Church of England and the Episcopal Church (United States) on 11 April.

 The Selwyn River / Waikirikiri in the Canterbury Region of New Zealand is named in his honour, as are the associated Selwyn District (through which it runs) and settlement of Selwyn.
 In 1905, Selwyn Road in Epsom, Auckland was named in his honour.